Trickypandey/UnrealAssigmentWeek1/README.md

 - Ability to change the type of staircase from the editor

 ### Files:
-- `Staircase_BP.uasset`: Blueprint file for the straight staircase
+- `BP_StaircaseActor.uasset`: Blueprint file for the straight staircase
 - `README.md`: This README file providing information about the assignment submission

 ### Usage: